Aegean Islands – Aegean Sea Islands Guide

 Santorini

-The most developed area in Greece when it comes to touristic routes, itineraries, island hopping, accommodation, organized beaches, and entertainment, visiting several of the Cyclades during just one trip is easy and sometimes even affordable.
+The most developed area in Greece, when it comes to touristic routes, itineraries, island hopping, accommodation, organized beaches, and entertainment, visiting several of the Cyclades during just one trip is easy and sometimes even affordable.

 There are tons of routes to consider, and if traveling during summer, all you need is a good ferry search engine to purchase the tickets and design your own itinerary.

-For better using your time, we highly recommend not to include more than three islands if you have one week available, and never more than four if you have two weeks.
 Although visiting more islands in less time can be tempting, you also need to consider the time you will spend on the ferry, which often ends up reducing the effective time you spend enjoying all that each of these islands has to offer.

 When planning a trip to the Cyclades, check these guides: